cms-sw/cms-sw.github.io/build-release.md

     #ARCHITECTURE: arch1[,arch2[,...]]
     #  By default bot builds the release for all the archirtectures it found in cms-bot/config.map for
     #  the selected RELEASE_QUEUE.
-Bu if you want to build a release for only selected archs then use
+If you want to build a release for only selected archs then use
     #  ARCHITECTURE.
 Note that archs should be a valid architecture for the RELEASE_QUEUE.
     #  In case you have used CMSDIST_COMMIT: commit|tag then you should only provide a arch value otherwise
     #  release build process might fail.